SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 Facts of Lucas v Salman

 The case is about an agreement.
 The father-in-law promises to give the step-children his super when he dies.
-This is if the step-children promise to not challenge their dead mother’s estate.
+This is if the step-children promise not to challenge their dead mother’s estate.

-The step-children honor the promise.
+The step-children honour the promise.

 After the father-in-law dies it then comes to light that he lied.
 He does not leave the super to the boys.

 The “representations” are allegedly made in exchange for the boys not claiming the estate and superannuation of their late mother.
 Therefore, the father-in-law takes the estate and super of his dead wife.
-And the boys patiently wait for him to die, so they get what is left.
+And the boys patiently wait for him to die so they get what is left.

 Father-in-law secretly makes a new Will to cut out the children

 His wife dies.
-He then quietly makes a new Will leaving the estate to:
+He then quietly makes a new Will, leaving the estate to:

 • his brother (also the executor of his estate);